Make Sure You Have A Digital Detox This Summer

 4. Have a return-to-work plan

 Have a great return-to-work plan in place BEFORE you leave so you know what your diary looks like the first few days back on your return.
-Make these plans realistic and achievable – many fail to take a proper break due to fear of returning to the unmanageable.
+Make these plans realistic and achievable – many fail to take a proper break due to fear of returning to the unmanageable navigate to this site.

 5. Commit to total relaxation